Developmental Tasks

 • developing a basic philosophy of life

-Marilyn Montgomery and Jefferey Arnett explain “the structure of a stable adult life is not built at 20 but closer to 30.
+Marilyn Montgomery and Jeffrey Arnett explain, “The structure of a stable adult life is not built at 20 but closer to 30.
 For most young people, the twenties are no longer a time of settling into the structure of a stable adult life, but a time of maximum disorder, unpredictability, and change.
-Marriage and parenthood take place in the late twenties or early thirties, more young people pursue education for longer than ever, and jobs change more frequent” ( 1920, p.
+Marriage and parenthood take place in the late twenties or early thirties, more young people pursue education for longer than ever, and jobs change more frequent” (Montgomery & Arnett, 2020, p.
 207).

 Middle Age (36-60 years)